julian-wendt/wp-churchtools/README.md

 ## Installation

-To install the plugin, simply upload all files in this project into `wp-content/plugins/churchtools`.
+To install the plugin, simply upload all files from `src/plugin` into `wp-content/plugins/churchtools`.
 Rename the `settings-sample.json` into `settings.json` and insert the corresponding parameters:

 * `tenantName` is the name of your ChurchTools instance.
 In your ChurchTools url this is the part before church.tools, e.g. https://instance.church.tools.
 * `accessToken` is required if more calendars than the public one must be synchronized.
 We know, this is not a secure way to store tokens so feel free to find a more secure solution.